K0K0SHA/K0K0SHA/README.md

 - 👋 Hi, I’m @K0K0SHA
 - 👀 I’m interested in ...
-Android, Linux, SELinux, ARM, Windows, x86, Robotics, Embedded Programming
+Hacking, Android, Linux, SELinux, ARM, Windows, x86, Robotics, Embedded Programming

 - 🌱 I’m currently learning ...
 C and Lua
+Kotlin
 Mathematics
+Linux

 - 💞️ I’m looking to collaborate on ...
-Any mobile app idea
+Any mobile app idea, or any exploit idea

 - 📫 How to reach me ...
 You may reach me by my email address